Hard2290/House_price_prediction/README.md

 ## Creating Cross-validation Folds :
 - Creating and using same cross-validation folds throughout to prevent any overfitting.
-- Creating 5 folds using "KFold" and mentioning the validation folds in a separate column "kfold".
+- Creating 5 folds using "KFold" and mentioning the validation folds in a separate column "kfold" having value from 0 - 4.

 ![Image](https://github.com/user-attachments/assets/9be1e413-7848-41df-b90c-733fd5c8a0ab)